kamranmuazzam/uloom/documents/questionbank/medicine_paper1.typ

  + Write down 5 (five) causes of secondary hypertension
  + Make a check list history and physical signs to find out the causes of secondary hypertension
 + A 20-year-old man presents with blood pressure of 180/110 mmHg.
 (DU-22N)
- + Mention clinical information you will search to find the possible underlying actiology of his raised blood pressure.
+ + Mention clinical information you will search to find the possible underlying aetiology of his raised blood pressure.
  + Write down investigations for a newly detected hypertensive patient.
 + A 30 years old man recently detected as having hypertension.
 (DU-20M)
  + Make a check list of clinical history to find out the causes of hypertension.